Fraunhofer-AISEC/codyze/docs/README.md

     `docker build docs -f docs/arm64_armv7.Dockerfile -t mkdocs`
 Afterwards, you can start a development server:
     `docker run --rm -it -p 8000:8000 -v ${PWD}:/docs mkdocs`

+Please note, that the `git-revision-date-localized` plugin does not work with git worktrees.